vegaprotocol/documentation/docs/tools/vega-wallet/concepts.md

 -Recovery phrase diagram

 ## Signing transactions
+Each transaction needs to have a digital signature attached to it, which ensures ownership of that transaction.
+The signature is created by your cryptographic keys.
+Every transaction has a different digital signature that depends on the private key of the user signing the transaction.

-When interacting with the Vega protocol, ownership is ensured through the signature you attach to your transactions.
-This signature is created by your cryptographic keys.
-That's why you're asked for your passphrase when you issue a transaction -- the software needs to access the keys to create a signature.
+When signing a transaction, you'll be asked for your passphrase when you issue a transaction -- the Vega wallet software needs to access the keys to create a signature.

+Once a transaction is signed and submitted using the Vega wallet, the transaction is gossiped to the validator nodes.
+The nodes then verify the signature using the signer's public key, and agree to execute the transaction by adding it to the block.

 —diagram of signing a transaction.
 User > message ‘scroll’ > choose wallet> choose key pair to stamp it > message becomes wax sealed letter (bundled with signature) > goes to Vega network